-Cracked teeth or crooked front teeth present challenges for any Yonkers dentist.
-The cracks have to be located, usually by X-ray, and a cracked tooth repair performed.
-The Saturday and Sunday dentists at Yonkers Dental Spa can fix crooked front teeth and cracked tooth syndrome before these conditions lead to continued pain.
+Cracked teeth or crooked front teeth present challenges for any dental specialist.
+The cracks must be located, usually by X-ray, and a cracked tooth repair is performed.
+The dentists in our dentistry center can fix crooked front teeth and cracked tooth syndrome before these conditions lead to the constant pain.

-A fracture, split or crack running through a tooth can be painful — or it can set the stage for worsening problems for your teeth.
-The pressure of biting down causes a crack to spread, eventually exposing the pulp of the tooth to temperatures and bacteria.
+A fracture, split, or crack running through a tooth can be painful — or it can set the stage for worsening problems for your teeth.
+The pressure of biting down causes a crack to spread, eventually exposing the tooth’s pulp to temperatures and bacteria.
 The crack may be located in the tooth enamel or inside the tooth, making it hard to find.

 If the crack is internal, you may have few or no symptoms, and your dentist may take a wait-and-see stance.
-If you’re in pain, however, seek medical attention right away, even on a weekend.
-A Sunday dentist in the Yonkers provides cracked tooth repair to relieve your pain and discomfort.
+If you’re in pain, however, seek medical attention right away, even on the weekend.
+Our dentist provides cracked tooth repair to relieve your pain and discomfort.
 Symptoms of a cracked tooth include:

 - You develop sharp pain when you bite down or chew.

 - You can only chew on one side of your mouth.

 - Your teeth have suddenly become very sensitive to hot and cold.